 It is one thing to do something extraordinary, but the most profound impact on society might actually be doing ordinary works in extraordinary ways.

 The famous story of the Queen of Sheba coming to Israel to experience Solomon’s wisdom is a case in point.
 The Bible says, “When the queen of Sheba perceived all the wisdom of Solomon, the house that he had built, the food of his table, the seating of his servants, the attendance of his waiters and their attire, his cupbearers, and his stairway by which he went up to the house of the LORD, there was no more spirit in her.”
 (1 Kings 10:4-5)

 She went on to describe Solomon as much wiser than she ever imagined.
 But Solomon’s spiritual wisdom was demonstrated through really practical things; I mean how do you set a table in a way that people say, “I see the wisdom of God all over that girl!”
 I am not sure.
 Or how do you dress your waiters in a way that people are stunned by the brilliance of God?
-I really don’t know but there is something amazing about heavenly wisdom that has an earthly manifestation that meets the felt need of people.
+I really don’t know, but there is something amazing about heavenly wisdom that has an earthly manifestation and then meets the felt needs of people.

-Could it be that these are the kind of “good works” that are lighting up the darkness, illumining cities and shifting atmospheres?
+Could it be that these are the kinds of “good works” that are lighting up the darkness, illuminating cities and shifting atmospheres?
 Might it be that meeting the simple, felt needs of our cities in extraordinary ways is actually what drags communities out of the cesspool of despair into the wellspring of hope?

 So today I want to propose the question to you—what can YOU do to let your light shine brighter than it is right now?
+How do you plan to serve the world?
 I’d love to hear testimonies and your thoughts in the comments!